michal3pol/Computer-Programming-Classes/README.md

 # Computer Programming Classes
  End-of-semester final projects at Silesian Univeristy of Technology.
-Mainly wrote in C and C++.
+Mainly C++ and C.